Bridle shiner

-The bridle shiner (Notropis bifrenatus) is a member of the minnow family (Cyprinidae).
+The bridle shiner (Notropis bifrenatus) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 This species has been identified as being of Special Concern by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).

 Distribution

 The bridle shiner is found in eastern North America, from eastern Lake Ontario, east to Maine, and south to South Carolina.
 In Ontario, it is found in lowland areas in the eastern Lake Ontario drainage and the Saint Lawrence River.
 The most stable population is found around the Thousand Islands.